 Violating local rules to gain access to a protected area for an Instagram photo.

 Engage in ecotourism that hinges on environmental education and cultural connection.

 Stay in a region for longer than a bus stop or half a day.

 Book locally owned accommodation engaging in regenerative practices that educate you in meaningful ways.

-Potential Benefits and Negatives of Ecotourism
+The Pros and Cons of Ecotourism

 There is no perfect model of truly sustainable ecotourism.
 Even the most sustainable ecotourism models will have some negative implications, but the ultimate goal is to create a long-term sustainable plan that maximizes benefits and minimizes negative impacts.
 As you can see the potential benefits are almost equal to any potential negative impacts.
 The key is understanding how your presence can have a positive or negative impact, and strive to check as many positives as possible.
-Ensure you are engaging in ecotourism that ticks positives in environmental, social, AND economic, otherwise, it is likely the negatives outweigh the positives sustainable ecotourism.
+Ensure you are engaging in ecotourism that ticks positives in environmental, social, AND economic, otherwise, it is likely the negatives outweigh the positives of sustainable ecotourism.

 Potential Positives of Ecotourism

 Potential Negatives of Ecotourism

 Connects tourists to nature (they are more likely to adopt sustainable habits)